Suvalkija: Economic history

 Suvalkija has long been known as an affluent agricultural region.
 An increased demand for wood prompted resettlement and deforestation of the region during the 16th and 17th centuries.
 The demand led to illegal tree-harvesting incursions from the Duchy of Prussia.
 To discourage this, the Grand Dukes of Lithuania established several border villages between Jurbarkas and Virbalis.
-Queen Bona Sforza, who governed the land on behalf of her husband Sigismund I the Old between 1527 and 1556, was especially supportive of these new settlements.
+Queen Bona Sforza, who governed the land on behalf of her husband, Sigismund I the Old, between 1527 and 1556, was especially supportive of these new settlements.
 Resettlement also came from the north, particularly along the Neman River.
 There large territories were granted by the Grand Duke to various nobles, including the Sapieha family.
 These settlements slowly spread further south and east.

 By the mid-17th century, the pace of resettlement had slowed.
-The demand for wood experienced a sharp decrease and the Grand Duchy of Lithuania lost almost half of its population due to the Northern Wars (1655–1661), famine, and plague.
+The demand for wood experienced a sharp decrease, and the Grand Duchy of Lithuania lost almost half of its population due to the Northern Wars (1655–1661), famine, and plague.
 Settlers were attracted by its fertile farmland, which had largely been cleared of forests, and by the relative ease of serfdom in the area: because much of the land was owned by the Grand Duke himself, serfs did not have to perform corvée.
 The repopulation in private holdings of nobles in the north took place at a much slower rate.
 Another important factor in the area's regrowth was the proximity of East Prussia and its capital Königsberg.
 The city had become a major trade center and was the second-largest export destination (following Riga, Latvia) of the Grand Duchy.
 Kudirkos Naumiestis was the region's gateway to Prussia.
-When the Great Northern War (1700–1721) depopulated Lithuania further, repopulation of Suvalkija was almost complete.
+When the Great Northern War (1700–1721) depopulated Lithuania further, the repopulation of Suvalkija was almost complete.